mshooo56/read-me/README.md

    - Compare the trend of prices and exchange rates (Preferential vs market rate)
    - For similar goods within HS3, compare the trends in their import shares and the exchange rate gap

- Step 10: Estimate regressions to assess the impact of the exchange rate gap on real dollar values
+ Step 10: Estimate regressions to assess the impact of the exchange rate gap on real dollar values (USD).
-  - Include lagged values of the exchange rate gap
   - Run regressions separately for Preferential and NIMA gaps
   - Perform separate regressions for intermediate, capital, and consumer goods

- Step 11: Group data by HS3 codes
+ Step 11: Group the data by HS1 codes
   - Run the Generalized Synthetic Control Model for each group
   - Compute group-specific weights
   - Calculate the weighted average of the estimated coefficients